A message from Trevor to explain the inclusion of article 8 in the Statutes.

 Many of my students have breathing difficulties.
-Not just asthmatics like me but, over the years, several who suffer from cystic fibrosis.
-Including my nephew who died of the latter at the age of 17.
+Not just asthmatics like me, but several who suffer from cystic fibrosis.
+Including my nephew who died at the age of 17.

 Even though we both liked dogs, nearly all persons with lung diseases have an allergy to animals - and dogs in particular.
 Understandably, most dog owners are unaware of the severe problems that can arise.
 Partly because sufferers do not like complaining and upsetting dog owners.

-Surprisingly, I was actually asked by the resort manageress to post this on the site.
-For the benefit of their other asthmatic clients, and to make their staff more aware of this quite common problem.
+To try and help pet owners understand why the (no pets) rule is in our constitution, here is an extract of a very recent TRIPADVISER review I wrote.
+I was actually asked by the resort manageress to post this on the site.
+For the benefit not only of their other asthmatic clients, but to make their staff more aware of this problem.

-Only minor crisis: had almost certainly been a dog in the apartment in the fortnight prior to my arrival.
+Only minor crisis: there had almost certainly been a dog in the apartment in the fortnight prior to my arrival.
 As an asthmatic, I could smell the traces of dog hair as I entered.
 Two hours later, severe breathing problems.
-I immediately washed all the cushion covers in lounge and covered the sofa with a sheet as this was obvious cause given that rest of apartment was spotless.
+I immediately washed all the cushion covers in the lounge and covered the sofa with a sheet as this was the obvious cause given that rest of apartment was spotless.
 Problem solved and I recovered within hours.
-Not the fault of El Marques staff as I frequently caught French clients smuggling animals into their rooms at my hotel despite all the notices about animals being banned.
+Not the fault of El Marques staff as I frequently caught French clients smuggling animals into their rooms at my hotel in France - despite all the notices about animals being banned!"

 Date of stay: January 2019

 There is another reason for the ban.
-Although it might sound amusing to readers of this page, it was actually a very serious incident in a bridge club.
+Although it might sound amusing, it was a very serious incident which occurred during a bridge tournament:

-A dog belonging to an elderly Belgian lady who had just lost her husband was exceptionally allowed into the club.
-Both the lady and the dog became more and more agitated during a crowded afternoon bridge session at the Ste Maxime club on the French Riviera - and eventually her pet dog bit a lady on the leg.
-Under my table.
+A dog belonging to an elderly Belgian lady was exceptionally allowed into the club.
+That was because she had just lost her husband who would normally look after the animal.
+Both the lady and the dog unsurprisingly became more and more agitated during that crowded session at the Ste Maxime club on the French Riviera - and eventually her beloved pet dog bit a lady on the leg.
+Under my table!

 A dog bite that draws blood can be very serious.
-Hospital surgery to remove the poison and two months of physiotherapy to recover fully.
+Requiring hospital surgery to remove the poison and two months of physiotherapy to recover fully.